 This is the last chapter of But World Enough and Time.
-Come back next week to celebrate the book’s launch.
-Or pre-order the book here.
+Come back next week to find out a terrific new option for how to read it all again.

 Through half-closed lids, Robin watched the room she was in slowly grow lighter as the daylight outside slipped in through the cracks in the drapes.
 She would have rather been sleeping, but her mind was far too full, in spite of her exhaustion.